-- moderate to severe Crohn’s disease in adults
+- moderately to severely active Crohn’s disease in adults

-- moderate to severe ulcerative colitis in adults
+- moderately to severely active ulcerative colitis in adults

 How much Cosentyx or Stelara costs depends on the treatment plan your doctor prescribes, your insurance plan, and your pharmacy.
 You can find price estimates for the medications on GoodRx.com.